First Direct large transfers and transfer limits in 2025

 1. Sign into your First Direct online banking or the mobile banking app

-3. If it’s someone you’ve paid before, you can select ‘Existing Payees and My Accounts’ and select them from the list.
+3. If it’s someone you’ve paid before, you can select ‘Send to an existing payee’ and then choose a recipient from your saved payee list

 4. If it’s a new payee, you’ll need to add their bank details and verify the payment - either biometrically or using your Digital Secure Key password.